j20232/survey/Library.md

 - [SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH): open-source library about SPH, which is a popular meshless Lagrangian approach to simulate complex fluid effects
 - [thunil/Physics-Based-Deep-Learning](https://github.com/thunil/Physics-Based-Deep-Learning): links to works on deep learning algorithms for physics problems, with a particular emphasis on fluid flow, i.e., Navier-Stokes related problems
 - [tum-pbs/PhiFlow](https://github.com/tum-pbs/PhiFlow): Research-oriented differentiable fluid simulation framework
+- [Palabos library](https://palabos.unige.ch/): a framework for general-purpose computational fluid dynamics (CFD), with a kernel based on the lattice Boltzmann (LB) method

 ### Position Based Dynamics
 - [InteractiveComputerGraphics/PositionBasedDynamics](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics): a library for the physically-based simulation of rigid bodies, deformable solids and fluids.